 Still, as we mention above, if you can get it on sale for under $900 that's a very good deal for the T614.
 It's not a bad treadmill by any stretch it's just not worth $1500 in our opinion when you can get many more features and capabilities from companies such as NordicTrack for example.

-Also take a look at the T614 model which offers bluetooth, more workouts, chest strap heart monitor, larger deck and more incline levels.
+Also take a look at the T616 and T618 models, which offer Bluetooth, more workouts, chest strap heart monitor, larger deck and more incline levels.

 Best By Type